picrust/picrust/doc/source/tutorials/genome_prediction.rst

 Introduction
 ------------
-This tutorial explains the initial steps in the **PI-CRUST** pipeline that looks after formatting input tree and trait tables, running ancestral state reconstruction, and extending predictions to all tips in the reference tree.
+This tutorial explains the initial steps in the **PICRUST** pipeline that looks after formatting input tree and trait tables, running ancestral state reconstruction, and extending predictions to all tips in the reference tree.

 Essential Files